kar137/security-automation-python/README.md

 ## Hosting
 The live solution can be found at: [https://securitysystemcheck.onrender.com]
-- Note: Wait for some minutes it might be in sleep mode.
+- Note: Wait for some minutes as it might be in sleep mode.

-## License
-MIT License